Neurostimulation provides low levels of electrical stimulation to the brain through transcranial direct current stimulation (tDCS).

 The TENS device applies alternating current while the tDCS applies direct current.
 TENS units can operate at a variety of different frequencies (50Hz is common) and because of this, they are not similar at all.
 The placement of the electrodes is very important in the tDCS because one

-electrode is designed to induce a localised anodal effect, while the other will induce a cathodal effect.
+electrode is designed to induce a localized anodal effect, while the other will induce a cathodal effect.

 This anodal/cathodal effect cannot occur for alternating current because the integral of the waveform as a function of time is zero.
 Thus, the TENS device would be more similar to transcranial rando noise stimulation than it would be to transcranial direct current stimulation.